How Can I Improve My Mental Health Without Therapy?

 - Plans to hurt yourself or others

-- Psychotic symptoms (hallucinations, delusions)
+- Psychotic symptoms like hallucinations or delusions

 - Substance abuse that's out of control